 Keeping up with how your customers post on social media about your business, your product or your industry is a great way to get to know your customer’s needs and how you can best serve them.
 Additionally, social listening will reveal your customers’ expectations as well as how you are delivering on those expectations.

 Be prepared: with so much noise from social channels, it is helpful to have a social listening tool to gain insight.
 For example, many marketers use Hootsuite to monitor conversations across various social networks.

 Keyword research can also give you valuable insight into what your customer needs from you, your business and your product.
 If you know how your customers are searching online and more importantly how they are searching for your company and industry, you can determine what they’re looking for.
 Once you’ve done your research, you can channel it into creating a product or service that better aligns with those needs.

 For example, when P.C.
 Richard & Son discovered customers searching for their product weren’t looking for a “Barbecue Grill” but a “Gas Grill,” they updated their content to match the voice of their customer.
 From there, customers looking to cookout could find an awesome gas grill for more easily on Google.
 And P.C.
 Richard & Son?
 They doubled their online sales.

 Keyword research and analysis allowed P.C.
 Richard & Son to identify customer needs that weren’t being met by their product and adjust their marketing.

-While there are a lot of ways to conduct keyword research, a new free option is our mobile app, which gives you direct, constant access to the voice of your customer.
-The app makes it easy to better understand the needs and wants of your customers and to channel it into your marketing strategy.
+While there are a lot of ways to conduct keyword research, a new free option is our SEO Chrome Extension.
+It helps you uncover search metrics for relevant new keywords directly on any page your are viewing or search new topics directly in your browser, powered by Explorer.
+The extension makes it easy to better understand the needs and wants of your customers and to channel it into your marketing strategy.